 You can also find coping strategies for emotional and social effects in a separate section of this website.
 This section includes many resources for finding support and information to meet your needs.

-Because vaginal cancer is associated with HPV, patients may feel that they will not receive as much support or help from people around them because they believe that others may think that their behavior caused the disease.
+Because vaginal cancer is associated with human papillomavirus (HPV), patients may feel that they will not receive as much support or help from people around them because they believe that others may think that their behavior caused the disease.
 Although many vaginal cancers are caused by HPV, it is important to remember that most genital HPV infections will not cause cancer.
 Vaginal cancer can affect anyone.

 Caregivers may have a range of responsibilities on a daily or as-needed basis, including: